ScooterDelta/react-vite-federation-playground/README.md

 };
 ```

-On the host we update our router to convert these module loader prefixes back into module paths with our wrapper function [packages/federation/src/core/build-application-routes.ts](./packages/federation/src/core/build-application-routes.ts):
+On the host we update our router to convert these module loader prefixes back into module paths with our wrapper function [packages/federation/src/core/build-application-routes.ts](./packages/federation/src/core/build-application-routes.ts) (see [host/src/routes.tsx](./host/src/routes.tsx)):

 ```ts
 // host - src/routes.tsx